 Students in this course will learn to use equitable and inclusive instructional practices in environmental sustainability education across all content areas and grade levels.

 STEM 641: Biotechnology Systems and Sustainable Design

-The ESE graduate certificate can stand alone or serve as a specialization option for students enrolled in the MEd in Integrative STEM offered in the TCNJ School of Engineering.
+The ESE graduate certificate can stand alone or serve as a specialization option for students enrolled in the MEd in Integrative STEM offered by the TCNJ School of Engineering.

-For more information about the certificate, courses, or how to get started, please contact Dr. Lauren Madden at maddenL@tcnj.edu
+For more information about the certificate, courses, or how to get started, please get in touch with Lauren Madden at maddenL@tcnj.edu